MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-kubernetes.md

     > [!IMPORTANT]
     > To snapshot debug, you need to open the **same version of source code** that is published to your Azure Kubernetes service.

-1. There are several ways to attach the Snapshot Debugger.
+1. Attach the Snapshot Debugger.
+You can use one of several different methods:

     * Choose **Debug > Attach Snapshot Debugger...**.
 Select the AKS resource your web app is deployed to and an Azure storage account then click **Attach**.

       ![Launch the snapshot debugger from the Debug menu](../debugger/media/snapshot-debug-menu-attach.png)